orisai/scheduler/docs/README.md

 `bin/console scheduler:run-job <id>`

 - use `--no-force` to respect due time and only run job if it is due
+- use `--json` to output json with job info and result

 ### List command